SiaFoundation/walletd/README.md

 ```

 ### YAML
 All configuration settings can be set in a YAML file.
-The file should be named
+The default location of that file is
+- `/etc/walletd/walletd.yml` on Linux
+- `~/Library/Application Support/walletd/walletd.yml` on macOS
+- `%APPDATA%\SiaFoundation\walletd.yml` on Windows
+- `/data/walletd.yml` in the Docker container

+It can be generated using the `walletd config` command.
+Alternatively a local
+configuration can be created manually by creating a file name `walletd.yml` in
-`walletd.yml` in the working directory.
+the working directory.
 All fields are optional.
 ```yaml
 directory: /etc/walletd
 autoOpenWebUI: true